Skip to main content

 4. Bucket Determination: The result defines the specific bucket out of 10000 (or 1000 for layers) where the user is placed.

 This process ensures a randomized but deterministic bucketing of users across different experiments or feature gates.
-The unique salt ensures that the same user can be assigned to different buckets in different experiments.
+The unique salt per-experiment or feature gate rule ensures that the same user can be assigned to different buckets in different experiments.
+This also means that if you rollout a feature gate rule to 50% - then back to 0% - then back to 50%, the same 50% of users will be re-exposed, so long as you reuse the same rule - and not create a new one.
+See here.

 A lot of times people assume that we keep track of a list of all ids and what group they were assigned to for experiments, or which IDs passed a certain feature gate.
 While our data pipelines keep track of which users were exposed to which experiment variant in order to generate experiment results, we do not cache previous evaluations and maintain distributed evaluation state across client and server sdks.
 That model doesn't scale - we've even talked to customers who were using an implementation like that in the past, and were paying more for a Redis instance to maintain that state than they ended up paying to use Statsig instead.